forcedotcom/isvte-sfdx-plugin/README.md

 For support with this plugin or to provide feedback, please log an issue here or connect with us in the [ISV Technical Enablement Plugin
  Chatter group](https://partners.salesforce.com/0F93A0000004mWj) (Salesforce Partner Community login required)

+See [this document](EXTENDING.md) for details on how to extend the tool by adding your own rules.

 ## Setup
 ### **Install as a SalesforceDX Plugin**